guardian/editorial-production-metrics/docs/addingMetrics.md

-## Project Structure
+# Adding Metrics

+Currently data is collected from CAPI, Workflow and InCopy.
+Where possible data should be collected from CAPI.

+## Collecting metrics via the kinesis stream

-Metrics are collected via the kinesis stream.
-This stream is populated by the [production-metrics-lambdas](https://github.com/guardian/production-metrics-lambdas).
-Shared data models are in the [editorial-production-metrics-lib](https://github.com/guardian/editorial-production-metrics-lib)
+Metrics can be posted to the kinesis stream.
+Currently this stream is populated by the [production-metrics-lambdas](https://github.com/guardian/production-metrics-lambdas).
+ Shared data models are in the [editorial-production-metrics-lib](https://github.com/guardian/editorial-production-metrics-lib).
+If the data field is already in CAPI this lambda and data model can be updated to include the new field

+## Collecting Metrics via POST requests

+InCopy and Workflow both send data to metrics via POST requests

 ### Posting metrics from other apps